-Female bodybuilding is the ultimate workout for your body and mind, while it may seem wholly physical, it also has a huge effect on your mind because of the determination and consistency that you have to have to get the results that you want to get.
+Bodybuilding is the ultimate workout for your body and mind.
+While it may seem wholly physical, it also has a huge effect on your mind because of the determination and consistency that you have to have to get the results that you want to get.

 Nutrition And Muscle Growth For Muscular Women

-If you are committed to your fitness routine and goal of becoming a female bodybuilder, then you need to do things the right way.
-This includes adding the right diet and exercise together to achieve your desired results.
-These aspects are the foundation of your success and need to be structured and designed to suit you, your fitness goals and your body.
+If you are committed to fitness and have a goal of becoming a female bodybuilder, your first consideration should be nutrition.
+This includes adding the right foods and supplements to achieve your desired results.

 Being engaged in bodybuilding means learning about your body and how it works so that you can tweak every part of it to get the best results possible.

-On the female bodybuilder's diet, just like on the male bodybuilder's diet.
-You must design your meals to include protein and carbohydrate-rich meals which will refuel your body, energise you and support building muscles.
+The female bodybuilder's diet, just like on the one for males involves designing your meals to include protein and carbohydrate-rich foods to fuel your body, energise you and support building muscles.

-Here Is A Selection Of Some Food To Add Into Your Body Building Diet.
+A Selection Of Some Food To Add to Your Body Building Diet

-- Lean meat like turkey and chicken has a low calorie/protein ratio, and so is great staple food for the serious bodybuilder.
+- Lean meats like turkey and chicken has an ideal calorie/protein ratio, and so is great staple food for the serious bodybuilder.

-- Cold water fish like tuna and salmon are high in omega 3 fatty acids which help with muscle growth plus are high in protein.
+- Saltwater fish like trout and salmon are high in omega 3 fatty acids and protein which help with muscle growth.

-- Sweet potato gets a special mention because it has a balanced fibre to carb ratio which can help to keep you full longer and keep you energised throughout the day.
+- The sweet potato gets a special mention because it has a balanced fibre to carb ratio which can help to keep you full longer and keep you energised throughout the day.

-- Egg whites are one of the highest purest forms of protein which is low in fat and carbs that you can find.
+- Egg whites are one of the purest forms of protein while being low in fat and carbs.
 Plus they are easily used up by the body, and they have plenty of vitamins and minerals.

 - Beans and Legumes like kidney beans, lentils and chickpeas are very high in fibre and protein.

-- Protein functions as a key process for the regeneration of the body including repair and supporting healthy growth
+- Protein functions as a key ingredient for the regeneration of the body including repair and supporting healthy growth

 - Water hydrates your body an helps you to avoid dehydration which will negatively affect muscles.

-Search for "exercise classes near me" on our platform.
+Search for "exercise classes near me" on Superprof.

 Protein is one of the key building blocks that your muscles will use to grow.
 You must consume enough protein to replace what is lost due to the natural functioning of the body.
 It is suggested that 1.2-2 g per kg of your body weight should be enough to support your muscles to grow.
 But if you want to have larger muscles and are very active in your workouts, you may want to up your protein intake.